jgrainger-745/oxygen-peroxide-calculator/README.md

 3. The output of the computation is a DataFrame that has a header with three columns:

-i.
+a.
 Product ID

-ii.
-Calculated Oxygen Concentration iii.
+b.
+Calculated Oxygen Concentration

+c.
 Organic Peroxide (Yes / No)